top of page

 Was I deluded?
 Did I really think that I was invincible?

-When you are young with fire in your belly, time means nothing to you but, when all those youthful years begin to melt away, frustration and panic kicks in and you have to switch your mindset.
+When you are young with fire in your belly, time means absolutely nothing to you but, when all those youthful years begin to melt away, frustration and panic kicks in and you have to switch your mindset.
 The word 'limitations' all of a sudden has a prominent baring on your mortal compass as we prepare to face the reality of being older and the impact this can have on both your body and mind.

 I consider myself one of those lucky buggers.
 I was raised by my parents to enjoy life to the full.
 My dads advice when I was younger was "Edward, don't be sitting on your park bench when you are eighty and look back and say 'I wish I had just gone ahead and did that'.
 Give it a go."